datake/Papers-of-RLHF/README.md

 # Papers of RLHF

-Related papers for RLHF.
-I summarized the papers based on https://github.com/opendilab/awesome-RLHF and made my comment.
+This is a collection of papers in Reinforcement Learning with Human Feedback (RLHF).
+I summarized papers I valued and made my comments.

 **Contact** : [Ke Sun](https://sites.google.com/view/kesun), ksun6@ualberta.ca